darlingtonmaposa/Cloud-hosted-static-website/README.md

   XIII.
 Select the created table and navigate to the `Overview` tab.

   XIV.
-Scroll down and note your Amazon Resource Name (ARN)	for the created table. *Save this for later use in the IAM policy creation steps*.
+Scroll down and note the Amazon Resource Name (ARN)	for the created table. *Save this for later use in the IAM policy creation steps*.

 ---
 ### 5) Create an IAM Role <a id='5_section_id'></a>